Slimmer TVs mean smaller speakers

 Another easy option is to buy a soundbar that can connect wirelessly to smart sound multi-room speakers.

-The soundbar is a slim rectangular box that sits beneath your TV and does the job of the stereo speakers in a 5.1 system.
-What is a soundbar?
+The soundbar is a slim, rectangular box that sits beneath your TV and does the job of the stereo speakers in a 5:1 system.

 Blu-ray and home cinema – the perfect partnership

 So we’ve covered the sound.
 But don’t forget the picture – it needs to look as good as the sound sounds (or something like that).

 Blu-ray has always been the best way to watch movies on your TV.
 Original Blu-ray players were designed to get the best from the 2 million pixels packed into your HD TV.

 When 4K TV rocked up with its 8 million pixels, Blu-ray kind of lost its mojo.
 Thankfully, it’s back in the game with Ultra HD Blu-ray players and discs, built for the 4-times sharper 4K TVs.